 We support free and fair competition while striving to deliver superior commercial solutions to our customers.
-We expect our Suppliers to also conduct their business in full compliance with all applicable laws and standards intended to promote competition.
+We expect our Suppliers to also any public official in any country, or to any business partner, in order to gain any improper business advantage of any kind.
+In addition, the Supplier may not solicit or accept any form of bribe from any person.